JeffersonLab/remoll-osg/README.md

 ```

 ## Submitting a job with custom geometry
-There should be a commented line in the `submit` file that passes some arguments to the job script `job.sh`, with an optional third argument:
+The following (commented out) line in the `submit` file passes some arguments to the job script `job.sh`, with an optional third argument:
 ```shell
 arguments = $(Cluster) $(Process) jeffersonlab/remoll:RotatedPionDetectorSystem
 ```